lorenzoeusepi77/kubernetes/README.md

 ### Create Kubernetes cluster with Kubeadm ###
 Run Ansible playbook with "kubernetes" as clustername and "centos" as user for your server.

- You need to change vars according on file:
+ You need to change vars according with your environment on inventory file:

        [root@ansible ansible]# vi /etc/ansible/kubernetes/inventories/production/hosts